-- I. The holder of the approved Edwards Aquifer Contributing Zone Plan must comply with all provisions of 30 TAC Chapter 213 and all best management practices and measures contained in the application. - II.
-If the impervious cover ever increases above 20 percent or the land use changes, the exemption for the whole site may no longer apply and the property owner must notify the San Antonio Regional Office of these changes. - III.
-In addition to the rules of the Commission, the applicant may also be required to comply with state and local ordinances and regulations providing for the protection of water quality. - IV.
-Temporary BMPs are necessary during all phases of construction including house construction.
-Silt fence and other adequate temporary BMPs are to be present along the downgradient portion of any disturbed areas from house construction.
-These temporary BMPs must protect water quality and inspection, maintenance and repair will need to follow the guidelines set forth in the CZP and SWPPP.
+- I. This approval letter is only for construction on the single family residential lots.
+No construction is allowed on the condominium lot until a CZP modification is submitted and approved by the TCEQ.
+This CZP modification must include final designs and permanent BMPs for the treatment of water runoff from the condominium lot. - II.
+The holder of the approved Edwards Aquifer Contributing Zone Plan must comply with all provisions of 30 TAC Chapter 213 and all best management practices and measures contained in the application. - III.
+If the impervious cover ever increases above 20 percent or the land use changes, the exemption for the whole site may no longer apply and the property owner must notify the San Antonio Regional Office of these changes. - IV.
+In addition to the rules of the Commission, the applicant may also be required to comply with state and local ordinances and regulations providing for the protection of water quality. - V. Temporary BMPs are necessary during all phases of construction, including house construction.
+Silt fence and other adequate temporary BMPs are to be present along the downgradient portion of any disturbed area from house construction.
+These temporary BMPs must protect water quality, and inspection, maintenance and repair will need to follow the guidelines set forth in the CZP and SWPPP. - VI.
+Within 60 days of the date of this letter or prior to commencement of construction, which ever occurs first, provide the TCEQ with specification on the concrete washout pit that follows the Technical Guidance Manual (TGM, 2005), Section 1.4.18.